Ayurvedic Benefits of Shilajit That Make It A Special Herb

 Measles

 NOTE: To manage these disease conditions the Shilajit is used with other herbs and gives a synergistic effect.
-It might not give the same effect if taken alone or without appropriate vehicle as suggested by a qualified Ayurvedic practitioner.
+It might not have the same effect if taken alone or without an appropriate vehicle as suggested by a qualified Ayurvedic practitioner.

-Some of the benefits of Shilajit have been validated in research studies.
+Some of the benefits of Shilajit herb have been validated in research studies.

 The DBPs in shilajit serve as electron “reservoirs” replenishing electrons lost by CoQ10 when it donates them to free radicals (thereby neutralizing them).
 Thus it works synergistically with CoQ10 to produce energy without letting ATP ( the energy packets) get depleted.